micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/pub_sub/pub_sub.md

 ROS 2 publishers and subscribers are the basic communication mechanism between nodes using topics.
 Further information about ROS 2 publish–subscribe pattern can be found [here](https://docs.ros.org/en/foxy/Tutorials/Topics/Understanding-ROS2-Topics.html).

-Ready to use code related to this tutorial can be found in [`micro-ROS-demos/rclc/int32_publisher`](https://github.com/micro-ROS/micro-ROS-demos/blob/foxy/rclc/int32_publisher/main.c) and [`micro-ROS-demos/rclc/int32_subscriber`](https://github.com/micro-ROS/micro-ROS-demos/blob/foxy/rclc/int32_subscriber/main.c) folders.
+Ready to use code related to this concepts can be found in [`micro-ROS-demos/rclc/int32_publisher`](https://github.com/micro-ROS/micro-ROS-demos/blob/foxy/rclc/int32_publisher/main.c) and [`micro-ROS-demos/rclc/int32_subscriber`](https://github.com/micro-ROS/micro-ROS-demos/blob/foxy/rclc/int32_subscriber/main.c) folders.
 Fragments of code from this examples are used on this tutorial.

+// TODO: add index?

 ## <a name="pub"/>Publisher